Marimekko: Logo

 The logo of Marimekko has been in use since 1954.
 Armi Ratia wanted the logo to be simple and timeless.
 Graphic designer Helge Mether-Borgström used modified versions of classic Olivetti typewriter letters to create the logo.

 Reception

 Cindy Babski wrote in the New York Times that "There was never any doubt about what the inside label would say.
 The clothes and fabrics, with their striking design and splashes of bold color, were clearly Marimekko.
 But for people of a certain generation—those who came of age in the 1960s—they represented more than just a brand name: They conjured up an image and an era."

 In 2007, Heidi Avellan wrote in the Swedish newspaper Sydsvenskan that Marimekko was no longer a "statement, just as T-shirts with revolutionary Che Guevara or Palestinian scarves rarely express any political awareness.
 Marimekko is paper napkins and rubber boots".
 She wrote that Marimekko "began with the colourfully striped shirt, Jokapoika which Vuokko Nurmesniemi designed in 1956", which became the symbol for new radicalism in academia.

+Controversies

+In 2013, allegations were raised accusing Marimekko of plagiarism.
+In house designer Kristina Isola later admitted copying design elements from 1963 painting by Ukrainian artist Maria Primachenko.
+By the time the accusations were raised, the design had been painted on the body of one of Finnair's planes, and the National Museum of Ukraniain Folk Art, which held the copyright to Primachenko's design, pursued legal action over the incident.
+Finnair moved to repaint the plane as quickly as possible.

+After the incident was raised, other works by Marimekko were identified to be alleged to have strong similarities to works previously released by artists Maria Jauhiainen, Markus Lepo and Heljä Liukko-Sundström.
+Five designs came under suspicion, with Marimekko defending against some claims, and trying to settle others.
+In the case of Lepo's design, Marimekko's CEO later apologised for misleading consumers about the originality of the designs.